sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Where am I?
  * Where can I go?
  * Who else is here that I can interact with?
+ * How do I start using my special move cards?

 One classic way is to start like some movies start, with an establishing shot that gives us a sense of setting.
 You could narrate a typical